Jenelle Evans Speaks Out About Ending Friendship With Briana DeJesus: ‘Sick Of Drama In My Life’

-Jenelle Evans only friendship with one of her former Teen Mom 2 co-stars has come to end.
-While Briana DeJesus confirmed that Jenelle was upset with her, according to The Ashley’s Reality Roundup, Jenelle opened up during an Instagram question and answer session on her stories and revealed her side of things.
+Jenelle Evans’ only friendship with one of her former Teen Mom 2 co-stars has come to end.
+While Briana DeJesus confirmed that Jenelle was upset with her, according to The Ashley’s Reality Roundup, Jenelle opened up during an Instagram question-and-answer session on her stories and revealed her side of things.

-One user asked Jenelle why she got mad at Briana and Jenelle and the mom-of-three replied.
+One user asked Jenelle why she got mad at Briana and Jenelle and the mom of three offered a response.

 “I just prefer no one mentions my name in the media period without texting me and asking if it’s OK.
 Sick of drama in my life and horrible things being written about me.”